ceresBakalite/similarity/shell/README.md

 	   1 = the Levenshtein distance algorithm
 	   2 = the Hamming distance algorithm

-	MakeCaseInsensitive (true or false)
-	PadToEqualLength (true or false)
-	RemoveWhitespace (true or false)
-	ReverseComparison (true or false)
-	PhoneticFilter (true or false)
-	WholeWordComparison (true or false)
+	MakeCaseInsensitive (true or false - default to predefined preference) PadToEqualLength (true or false - defaults to predefined preference) RemoveWhitespace (true or false - defaults to predefined preference) ReverseComparison (true or false - defaults to predefined preference) PhoneticFilter (true or false - defaults to predefined user preference) WholeWordComparison (true or false - defaults to predefined user preference)

 	For example: